wilbowma/llm-lang/README.md

 See [demo.mp4](demo.mp4) for a usage demo video.

-Install with `raco pkg install llm-lang` or `raco pkg install https://github.com/wilbowma/llm-lang.git#main`.
+Install with `raco pkg install llm` or `raco pkg install https://github.com/wilbowma/llm-lang.git?path=llm#main`.
+Then open the docs, `raco doc llm`, to see more!

 This llm-lang is LLM-first: by default, you're writing a prompt to send to a LLM. llm-lang uses the at expression reader (https://docs.racket-lang.org/scribble/reader.html#(part._.The_.Scribble_.Syntax_at_a_.Glance)), so you can escape from your prompt using `@` forms to compute part of the prompt.